Orson Scott Card: Awards and legacy

+In 1992, Card won the Edward E. Smith Memorial Award.
 Card won the ALA Margaret Edwards Award, which recognizes one writer and a particular body of work for "significant and lasting contributions to young adult literature", in 2008 for his contribution in writing for teenagers; his work was selected by a panel of YA librarians.
 Card said he was unsure his work was suitable for the award because it was never marketed as "young adult".
 In the same year, Card won the Lifetime Achievement Award for Mormon writers at the Whitney Awards.
+In 2002 Shadow of the Hegemon was listed as ALA Best Books for Young Adults.

-In 1978, the Harold B. Lee Library acquired the Orson Scott Card papers, which include Card's works, writing notes, and letters.
+The Harold B. Lee Library has acquired the Orson Scott Card papers, which include Card's works, writing notes, and letters.
 The collection was formally opened in 2007.
 Stephenie Meyer, Brandon Sanderson, and Dave Wolverton have cited Card's works as a major influence.
 In addition, Card inspired Lindsay Ellis's novel Axiom's End.

-Card has also won numerous awards for single works: